 Artist Statement

-As a multidisciplinary visual artist, I work with water, wax, and wool — more specifically, water-soluble mediums, encaustic painting and printmaking, oil and cold wax, and fiber and textiles.
-Often, I combine these materials.
+As a multidisciplinary visual artist, I explore the tactile and transformative possibilities of water, wax, and wool – working primarily with water-soluble media, encaustic painting and printmaking, and textiles.

 BIO

-Dee Levang is a multidisciplinary visual artist working in fiber, encaustic, oil and cold wax, and water-soluble media.
-Born and raised in the Los Angeles area, she has made St. Louis her home for the last 22 years.
-She studied graphic design at California Institute of the Arts (CalArts), and worked professionally as a graphic designer for over 20 years.
-Since 2015, she has also been a teaching artist.
-She has taught classes and workshops in fiber and encaustic both locally and regionally, including at the St. Louis Artists' Guild, St. Louis Community College, the Foundry Art Centre in St. Charles, and Eureka Springs School of the Arts, in Eureka Springs, Arkansas.
+Dee Levang is an American multidisciplinary visual artist working in fiber, encaustic, oil and cold wax, and water-soluble media.
+Born and raised in the Los Angeles area, she currently resides and works in St. Louis, Missouri.
+She studied graphic design at California Institute of the Arts (CalArts).
+As a teaching artist, she teaches classes and workshops in fiber and encaustic both locally and regionally, including at Contemporary Art Museum Saint Louis, St. Louis Artists' Guild, St. Louis Community College, the Foundry Art Centre in St. Charles, and Eureka Springs School of the Arts, in Eureka Springs, Arkansas.

 An alumnus of the Saint Louis Art Fair’s Emerging Artists as Entrepreneurs program, Levang has also participated in local juried art fairs and events including Schlafly's Art Outside, Cherokee Street Print Bazaar, Queeny Park Art Fair, and Wall Ball live painting fundraiser for Artscope.

 Levang is a member of the Surface Design Association, the International Encaustic Artists organization, and the St. Louis Artists’ Guild.
-She has been awarded two Artist Support grants from RAC (Regional Arts Commission) and a scholarship to the International Encaustic Conference, in Provincetown, MA.
+She has been awarded three Artist Support grants from RAC (Regional Arts Commission of St. Louis) and a scholarship to the International Encaustic Conference, in Provincetown, MA.

 What Is Encaustic?